 If you’re looking for a less expensive yet quality surf skateboard made at a reputable European skate manufacturer, you may want to look at Slide’s surf skateboard product lineup.

-Created by a Taiwanese surfer and skateboarder who designed and engineered the Slide truck, the board uses a spring loaded multidirectional truck with similar function to other leading surf skate trucks.
+Created by a Taiwanese surfer and skateboarder who designed and engineered the Slide truck, the board uses a spring-loaded multidirectional truck with similar functions to other leading surf skate trucks.

-Slide has partnered with Australian surfboad equipment company Hot Buttered, a world renowned brand in the surfing world founded in 1971, which has been manufacturing skates and trucks since 1987 (“OZE” brand).
+Slide has partnered with Australian surfboard equipment company Hot Buttered, a world-renowned brand in the surfing world founded in 1971, which has been manufacturing skates and trucks since 1987 (“OZE” brand).

 Hot Buttered, in turn, works with Sancheski, a family-owned company in Northern Spain which has been building skateboards since 1966, making it one of Europe’s oldest skateboard manufacturers.
 Sancheski is in charge of the Slide brand for Europe.

 Just to say this isn’t some obscure, no-name Chinese brand making copycats for a quick profit – even though the boards are actually built in China (like most others) under Sancheski’s supervision.